Answers to users’ most frequently asked questions.

 Sporttrade is an exchange just like the stock exchange, but instead of stocks we list sporting events.
 This allows users to “trade” on sports in the same way they trade stocks in the financial market - buying and selling outcomes of sporting events.

 Our mission is to elevate the sports betting industry, and provide a truly dynamic and innovative platform designed for all sports bettors.
-Like the financial markets, retail investors have benefited immensely from unprecedented innovation from firms like Robinhood, Coinbase and many others.
+Like the financial markets, retail investors have benefited immensely from unprecedented innovation.
 Sporttrade was created to bring the same innovation and efficiency to sports betting, including tighter spreads, better odds, lower fees and improved features and functionality.

 No, Sporttrade is not a sportsbook.
 Sporttrade is a sports betting exchange.
 By leveraging an exchange model, we are able to offer better pricing because we do not take on any risk like a traditional “book” and employ a lower fee structure.